Online M.S. in Food Science and Human Nutrition

 Online Master of Science in Food Science & Human Nutrition

-The Master of Science in Food Science and Human Nutrition offers graduate students the opportunity to earn an M.S. through UMaineOnline.
-The Human Nutrition and Food Technology concentration is a non-thesis option providing students with broad knowledge in the fields of Food Science and Human Nutrition while emphasizing professional development, research, and communication.
+The online M.S. in Food Science and Human Nutrition provides students with broad knowledge in the fields of Food Science and Human Nutrition while emphasizing professional development, research, and communication.
 Students will gain the knowledge and skills necessary for success as food industry and nutrition professionals.
 With the combined Human Nutrition and Food Technology option delivered completely online, working professionals can take advantage of the flexibility of course scheduling, working around their busy lives.

 - 30 credit hours, typically taking two years to complete

 - Other courses offered are not eligible for the online tuition discount and may not be applied towards the degree or a graduate certificate.

 - Students must maintain a 3.0 GPA in order to graduate.

 - Please note that many classes in the Graduate Catalog are only taught on campus, not online.
 The courses listed below are approved for online students.

 The following courses are required (12 credits):

 - FSN 501: Advanced Human Nutrition (3 credits)